CW: drowning, drug use, implied mental health issues, racism/classism, disordered eating

 Again, she was biting her lip like he was missing a joke, but he’d gotten used to that from other people.
 It just wasn’t helping his paranoia settle down.
 “What’s this – Investigations thing, anyway?” she asked, changing the subject.

-Thank god.
-“I’m not actually sure.”
+“If you mean the case, I got no clue.”
 He dug into the pocket of his coat, pulling out his bag of candies.
 “Ginger?”

 “Uh, no thanks.”
 She eyed the paper bag with some entertainment, then lowered the top with one finger.
 “Is that really just candied ginger?”